jommen/trier_fm_vis/README.md

 trier_fm_vis
 ============

-The compiled program can be downloaded from http://personal.stthomas.edu/omme0003/FM_Visualization.jar
+The compiled program can be downloaded from http://personal.stthomas.edu/omme0003/FM_Visualization.jar.
+Example data sets are located in the "Demo" directory.